miaogecm/FlatFS/evaluation/README.md

 #### 2. Software configuration

 **OS:** Ubuntu 14.04.6.
-Because BetrFS and VFS-opt only works on Linux 3.11.10 and 3.14, these old kernels do not support new Ubuntu releases.
-For a fair comparison, we use Ubuntu 14.04.6 for all file systems in the experiment.

 **Ext4, XFS, PMFS, NOVA, FlatFS:** These file systems are implemented in Linux kernel 4.15.

 #### 3. How to access

+**VPN:** You should use a VPN client to access the machine. `evaluation/vpn/README` provides VPN connection instructions.

 Make sure there is one person running experiments at a time on our machine because performance interferences significantly impacts the results.

 #### 4. Environment Setup

 We already set up the environment properly in our machine.
-If you want to build these file systems by yourself, please follow instructions in section 4.1-4.4 and setup Hive in section 4.5.
+If you want to build these file systems by yourself, please follow instructions in section 4.1-4.2 and setup Hive in section 4.3.
 If you just want to reproduce the experiment results, please skip to section 5.

 ##### 4.1 Update Grub